 Mothers dedicate a great deal of themselves to their families.
-It starts with the pregnancy, where the mother's body changes dramatically.
-Finally, there comes a time when mothers feel they're able to address their own needs.
-After multiple pregnancies and breastfeeding, many women find it impossible for diet and exercise alone to restore their figures.
-Fortunately, mothers with permanently altered figures find that a Mommy Makeover in Los Angeles is an excellent solution.
+It starts with the pregnancy, where the mother’s body changes dramatically.
+Finally, there comes a time when mothers feel they’re able to address their own needs.
+After multiple pregnancies and breastfeeding, many women find it impossible for diet and exercise alone to help them look their best.
+Women visit me for Mommy Makeover surgery from Los Angeles, Santa Monica, Beverley Hills, and other areas near Marina del Rey to rejuvenate their breasts and bodies and restore their confidence.
 The Mommy Makeover is a term for the group of cosmetic procedures that many mothers seek following pregnancy.

 There are multiple variations of the Mommy Makeover, of course, and I individualize the plan for each patient depending on their needs.
 Many women will not need or desire all of these procedures.
 Each patient determines what her personal Mommy Makeover will involve after we discuss her concerns and options in a thorough consultation.